vidyadharbendre/learn_computer_vision_using_examples/modules/module_3/5_2_Noise_Models/image_denoising_README.md

 This project explores image denoising techniques, focusing on reducing salt-and-pepper noise while preserving essential image details.
 We compare Gaussian and Median filters, as well as an adaptive Gaussian approach, to balance noise reduction and edge preservation.

 ## Project Overview

+### Spatial Filtering Techniques

+Spatial filtering is a fundamental approach used to reduce noise in images.
+The most common techniques include:

+- **Mean Filter**: Averages the pixel values in a neighborhood.
+- **Median Filter**: Replaces each pixel value with the median of its neighbors, preserving edges better than the mean filter.
+- **Gaussian Filter**: Applies a weighted average based on the Gaussian distribution, effectively smoothing the image while minimizing edge distortion.

+### Gaussian Filter

+The Gaussian filter is particularly effective in noise reduction and is commonly used in image processing.

+#### Gaussian Kernel Example

+The 3x3 Gaussian kernel can be represented as follows:
+K = [[1, 2, 1], [2, 4, 2], [1, 2, 1]]

+#### Explanation of the Values

+- **Center Value (4)**:
+  - This value has the highest weight because it corresponds to the pixel being processed, thus has the most significant influence.

+- **Adjacent Values (2)**:
+  - These represent the immediate neighboring pixels, contributing to the smoothing effect.

+- **Corner Values (1)**:
+  - The least influential, as they are farther from the center pixel.

+#### Normalization of the Kernel

+To maintain the brightness of the image post-convolution, normalize the kernel by dividing each element by the sum of all kernel values:

+Sum = 1 + 2 + 1 + 2 + 4 + 2 + 1 + 2 + 1 = 16

+Normalized Kernel:

+K_normalized = [[1/16, 2/16, 1/16], [2/16, 4/16, 2/16], [1/16, 2/16, 1/16]]

+= [[0.0625, 0.125, 0.0625], [0.125, 0.25, 0.125], [0.0625, 0.125, 0.0625]]

 This project demonstrates the application of:
 - **Gaussian Filter** - A linear filter that applies uniform smoothing across the image, which may blur edges.